dollarshaveclub/stickybits/README.md

 -  it can add a CSS Sticky Class (`.js-is-sticky`) when [position: sticky](http://caniuse.com/#search=sticky) elements become active and a CSS Stuck Class (`.js-is-stuck`) when they become stuck.
 See [useStickyClasses](#feature).
 -  it loosely mimics [position: sticky](http://caniuse.com/#search=sticky) to consistently stick elements vertically across multiple platforms
 -  does not have the _jumpiness_ that plugins that are built around `position: fixed` have because it tries to support `position: sticky` first.
--  in its simpliest usecase, a `scroll` event listener will not be used if `position: sticky` is supported.
+-  in its simplest use case, a `scroll` event listener will not be used if `position: sticky` is supported.
 -  it is super simple & lightweight (2kb minified)

 <hr />